By Mariia Kislitsyna Updated on February 17, 2022

 Say you’ve recently decided to rent out your property and everything seems to be in working order.
 One day, however, your tenant emails to say the drain is blocked and causing issues.
 The first thing that comes to mind would be to head to the property to fix it or get a contractor to fix the problem.
 However, are blocked drains really the landlord’s responsibility?

-Figuring out who’s responsible for a blocked drain can be a real struggle, especially if the tenancy agreement doesn’t explicitly state these kinds of issues and they weren’t agreed beforehand.
+Figuring out who’s responsible for a blocked drain can be a real struggle, especially if the tenancy agreement doesn’t explicitly state these kinds of issues and they weren’t agreed upon beforehand.
 Here we’ll provide you a clearer picture of when it’s the tenant’s or the landlord’s responsibility, and when you should be calling a professional plumber to rectify the issue.

 As a landlord, you are obligated to ensure that the rental property is fit for habitation.
 This doesn’t just refer to the overall cleanliness of the space, it also refers to the plumbing and drainage system.
 Once the tenant moves in, the landlord still needs to be in the picture, and be responsible for ensuring that the premises are in a state of ‘reasonable’ repair – once again, this refers to all plumbing systems and fixtures situated on the property.